 Computer Facilities.
 Computers are available for student use in the Learning Resource Center of the college.
-Also refer to the description of computing facilities and services on pages 31-32.
+Also refer to "Computing Facilities and Services," page 32.

 Students are advised by the Student Services Office before admission to the graduate program.
 Upon admission, each student is assigned a faculty advisor within the area of concentration.
 Questions may also be directed to the associate dean for graduate programs and research.